throughputer/grafword-sso-tutorial/README.md

 ```

-This page will extract the ID token from the URL, decode it to retrieve user information, and display the user's name and email on the profile page.

 ## Step 3: Server-Side Code for Hosting the Application
 Modify your existing or create a `server.js` file to serve your web application and handle the routing.
-Full server.js:
+Full `server.js`:
 ```bash
 const express = require('express');
 const path = require('path');